paloblanco/harrys_fun_run/readme.md

-# Harry's Fun Run
+# Jenry Javelina!
 ## A simple 3D platformer made in LÖVR

-This is a test game for the 3D framework LÖVR.
-It is currently still under development.
+This was made for Ludum Dare 49, October 2021.
+It is a branch of the 3d platformer framework I am working on for LOVR.

+If you just want to play, check it out on itch: https://paloblancogames.itch.io/jenryjavelina

 ## How to run
 This is targeted at Windows users.